jhoerr/posh-gitflow/README.md

 posh-gitflow
 ============

-Adds PowerShell extensions to [posh-git](https://github.com/dahlbyk/posh-git) (the GitHub for Windows shell) to enable GitFlow source code management
+Adds PowerShell extensions to [posh-git](https://github.com/dahlbyk/posh-git) to enable GitFlow source code management.
+Posh-git is a PowerShell environment for git that can be installed by itself, or bundled with GitHub for Windows as the 'Git Shell.'

 **Description**